zmughal/POPFile/macosx/Readme-Lion.txt

-About the POPFile installer for Mac OS X 10.7 (Lion) and 10.8 (Maountain Lion)
+About the POPFile installer for Mac OS X 10.7 (Lion), 10.8 (Maountain Lion) and 10.9 (Mavericks)

 ***NOTE***

-  This is the installer package of POPFile for Mac OS X 10.7 (Lion) and 10.8 (Mountain Lion).
+  This is the installer package of POPFile for Mac OS X 10.7 (Lion), 10.8 (Mountain Lion) and 10.9 (Mavericks).
   If you are using Mac OS X 10.6 or earlier, please download the Snow Leopard or earlier version from here:

   http://getpopfile.org/download